Willgar/LucidChart-Document-Style/README.md

 # LucidChart Document Style
- Removes the Document Carousel from LucidChart Recent Documents.
+ Removes the Document Carousel from LucidChart Recent Documents and uses a flexbox instead.

 # Installation
 1. Clone Repo